 Worship shapes worldview.

-Within the last week, two articles have appeared in international news that describe two different behaviors from two different worldviews on the same issue.
+Not too long ago, two articles appeared in international news that describe two different behaviors from two different worldviews on the same issue.

 One article covers the position of Islamic State leaders justifying the enslavement and rape of non-Muslim women (link: “ISIS enshrines a theology of rape”).

 The other article reports the activity of a Jewish man who is rescuing young women taken by ISIS as slaves (link: “Steve Maman, the Jewish Schindler”).

 What motivates and informs these different behaviors?